usulpro/Leonardo-AI-Gallery/README.md

 - Download images.
 In Roadmap
 - Custom additional actions on images.
 In Roadmap
 - Headless CMS integrations.
 In Roadmap
+- SSR & RSC support.
+You can pre-render this component on server-side with NextJS.

 ## Documentation